longphung/pdf-invoice/README.md

+This is a fork for my own usage.
+Originally from git@github.com:h1dd3nsn1p3r/pdf-invoice.git

 ![PDF Invoice](https://github.com/h1dd3nsn1p3r/pdf-invoice/blob/development/examples/hero.png)

 📑 Simple yet powerful JavaScript library that generates PDF invoice, estimates & payment receipts from a JSON data.
 It can be used in any Node JS/Bun JS environment.